 Senior cat care is Dr. Rubenstein’s special interest, but she can never resist new kittens!
 She has two grown children living in Chicago, and she and her husband enjoy hiking and travel.
 She currently has one cat at home, Athena.

 Dr. Melissa Mustillo

 Dr. Mustillo grew up in Buffalo, New York.
 She completed her undergraduate studies at Canisius College in NY, and received her DVM from The University of Tennessee.
-Following graduation, she moved to Maryland and joined the staff of VCA Veterinary Referral Associates to complete the hospital’s intense one year internship program in medicine and surgery.
+Following graduation, she moved to Maryland and joined the staff of Veterinary Referral Associates in Gaithersburg to complete the hospital’s intense one year internship program in medicine and surgery.
 After her internship, she stayed on staff working with their Imaging department performing anesthesia for CT/MRI scans.

 Dr. Mustillo always knew her true passion was feline medicine.
 She joined the team at A Cat Clinic following her internship.
 Dr. Mustillo has a strong interest in ultrasonography and dental health.
-She is currently pursuing board certification in feline medicine through the American Board of Veterinary Practitioners (ABVP).

 Ann serves as our administrative assistant at A Cat Clinic.
 If you call our clinic and hear a lovely British accent, you’re speaking with Ann!
 She grew up with cats and loves seeing all the cats come though the clinic.
 Many of our boarders spend time keeping her company while she works.
-She has two wonderful children and two dogs at home.
+She has a husband, two wonderful children and two dogs at home.